Overfitting vs Underfitting: The Ultimate Guide to Mastering Perfect Model Balance

 4. Early Stopping

-Stop training when validation metrics begin to worsen:
+This technique has saved me countless hours—stop training when validation metrics begin to worsen:

 from sklearn.model_selection import train_test_split